Stillorgan

-The suburban region defined as the Stillorgan ward (electoral area) of Dún Laoghaire–Rathdown, an area considerably larger than Stillorgan village, had a population of 19,840 at the 2006 census.
+The population of all electoral divisions labelled as Stillorgan, an area considerably larger than Stillorgan village, was 18,212 at the 2022 census.
+Stillorgan is in a civil parish of the same name, in the barony of Rathdown.

 Name

 It is popularly believed that the name Stillorgan is either a Danish or Anglo-Norman corruption of Teach Lorcán, 'the house or church of Lorcán', possibly signifying Saint Lorcán Ua Tuathail.
 Another belief is that it is named after a Danish or Irish chief of a similar name: what may have been his burial chamber was discovered in Stillorgan Park in 1716.
 The original Irish name for Stillorgan was Áth na Chill ('Athnakill') – 'Ford of the Church'.
 In the fourteenth century, the manor of Stillorgan (Stalorgan) was held by the Cruise or Cruys family, from whom it passed to the Derpatrick family, and subsequently to the Fitzwilliams.
 It was held as leasehold from the English Crown, and in 1389 Sir John Cruys was excused from paying the rent of 40 shillings on the estate.

-The local Roman Catholic parish church of St. Laurence is usually presumed to be named after Lorcán Ua Tuathail (whose first name has been traditionally anglicised as Laurence.
-Although the two names are etymologically unrelated), who was born at Diseart Diarmada (Castledermot), County Kildare in 1128, died at Eu, Normandy, France, on November, and was canonized in 1225 by Pope Honorius.
+The local Roman Catholic parish church of St. Laurence is usually presumed to be named after Lorcán Ua Tuathail (whose first name has been traditionally anglicised as Laurence, although the two names are etymologically unrelated).
+Lorcán, who was born at Diseart Diarmada (Castledermot), County Kildare in 1128, and died at Eu, Normandy, France in 1180, was canonized in 1225 by Pope Honorius.
 He was one of four sons of an Ua Broin (O'Byrne) princess and Muirchertach Ua Tuathail, King of the Uí Muirdeaigh III.

 Development

 In the 1930s, 60 houses were built at Beaufield Park.
 The Merville Estate was subsequently built in the 1950s on land belonging to the Jolly family dairy farm.
 St Laurence's Park was completed in October 1954.

-The first bowling alley in Ireland, the Stillorgan Bowl opened in December 1963 and was demolished in May 2021.
+The first bowling alley in Ireland, the Stillorgan Bowl opened in December 1963 and since 1996 was run under LeisurePlex until it was demolished in May 2021.

-The first shopping centre to be built in Ireland opened in Stillorgan in 1966.
-It was opened by Dickey Rock.
-It had three supermarkets, Powers, Liptons and Quinnsworth The road in front of the shopping centre was completely lined with cottages built during the early 19th century and, to enable the construction of the centre, they were knocked down.
+Ireland's first shopping centre was opened in Stillorgan by recently-retired Taoiseach, Seán Lemass, on 1 December 1966.
+It had three supermarkets, Powers, Liptons and Quinnsworth.

+The road in front of the shopping centre was completely lined with cottages built during the early 19th century and, to enable the construction of the centre, they were knocked down.
 They extended from the Christian Brothers' school Oatlands College to the end of the Dublin Road and up the Lower Kilmacud Road.
 The rubble was used to fill in and level the lands that are now Páirc De Burca, the playing field of Kilmacud Crokes.
 Discussions have been ongoing for many years about expanding and updating the centre.
 It was planned to be redeveloped by Treasury Holdings in 2008.
 The 'Blakes'/'Burn Nightclub' site has also planning permission for a multi-story apartment complex with some commercial units.